Connect with others who understand.

 Written by Maureen McNulty

-Advanced or recurrent ovarian cancer may cause several symptoms that lead to pain or discomfort.
-Some of these symptoms can improve after you go through standard ovarian cancer treatments, such as surgery, chemotherapy, and targeted therapy.
-However, cancer can also cause other more serious problems that require specific treatments.
+Advanced or recurrent ovarian cancer can cause symptoms that lead to pain or discomfort.
+Some symptoms may improve after ovarian cancer treatments, such as surgery, chemotherapy, and targeted therapy.
+However, cancer can also cause other, more serious problems that require specific treatments.

 Symptoms of Advanced Ovarian Cancer